 Peaches & Herb worked with Perren through three more Polydor LPs and divined more great moments including "I Pledge My Love" and "Roller Skatin' Mate" from Twice The Fire; "Fun Time" and "The Love Stealers" (from Worth The Wait); "Freeway" and "One Child Of Love" from their final Polydor album Saying Something!

 Peaches & Herb split from Freddie Perren and signed with Columbia Records in 1983, scoring just one minor chart single.
 By the mid-80s they had ceased as an act, Fame returning to a full-time position in law enforcement and Greene raising a family with husband, songwriter Steve Tavani.
 The Tavanis have since recorded several Gospel albums together.

 In the early 90s, following a successful suit against Perren's MVP Records for past royalties, Herb returned to the stage with new Peaches, Linda Hawthorne, appearing sporadically in oldies shows while Fame kept a day job working for the US Marshall Service.

 Herb Fame went on to work with several other "Peaches," including Meritxell Negre, with whom he recorded the 2009 album, Colors of Love, on Imagen Records.
-He and Green reunited in 2014 for a couple shows and in the Unsung episode about Peaches and Herb, indicated that they are considering more performances together.
+He and Green reunited in 2014 for a couple shows around the time of the Unsung episode about Peaches and Herb.
+Wanda Tolson now tours with Fame as the current Peaches.